 While shaping into a thin log, keep adding a little flour at a time until you can get a soft dough that will be rollable.
 You want the dough to be fluffy and pliable enough to shape into a large log, but not too firm and elastic like pasta or bread dough.

 Before you start making the gnocchi, boil water in a large pot and add enough salt to it to taste like seawater and a teaspoon of olive oil.
 Let this simmer while you make the gnocchi dumplings.

 To make the gnocchi, spread some flour on a large work surface and have more flour ready on the side.

-Hold the knife's blade horizontally before you cut the dough log, dab flour on both sides of the knife to prevent it from sticking to the dough.
+Hold the knife's blade horizontally before you cut the dough log, and dab flour on both sides of the knife to prevent it from sticking to the dough.

-Roll out the dough into almost 1 inch thick logs and then cut the log of dough into equal pieces.
+Roll out the dough into almost 1-inch thick logs and then cut the log of dough into equal pieces.

 Use the back of a fork to create indentations in the gnocchi: Dust the gnocchi with a little flour, then use one finger to push the dumpling up onto the tines of a fork.
 Let the gnocchi drop back to the work surface.